The Music of Brazil

 Today, MPB is a very popular music style and has matured and grown, incorporating a variety of artists.
 MPB boasts many successful artists, including Gilberto Gil, Chico Buarque, Caetano Veloso and Marisa Monte.

 Frevo is a type of dance and music of the street Carnaval that originated from Recife, Pernambuco, Brazil over 100 years ago.
 The music & dance is very rhythmic with individual choreography that involves dance and acrobatic movements.
-Usually the dancer wears colorful clothes and carries a type of small umbrella.
-There is no lyrcs in this kind music.
+Usually, the dancer wears colorful clothes and carries a type of small umbrella.
+There are no lyrics in this kind music.

 Funk Carioca or simply called “funk” in certain parts of Brazil, is a style of music that originated from the favelas of Rio de Janeiro in the 1980s.
 Funk Carioca is a type of music and dance that is sort of a mixture of hip-hop, rap, samba and electronic music.

-Despite its name though, it is different from funk originating in the United States.
+Despite its name, and although it is different from funk originating in the United States.
 It was influenced from Miami Bass and Freestyle of the USA and it has evolved into its own unique characteristics.